-This Comprehensive Anxiety Guide is meant to be scrolled and used as a reference that you can go back to in times of need.
+This Comprehensive Anxiety Guide is meant to be scrolled and used as a reference that you can revisit in times of need.
 Bookmark it in your browser to keep it handy.

-And remember: I am not a doctor.
+And remember: I’m not a doctor.
 I’m a journalist who writes about culture, wellness, and quality of life.
-I’ve also personally tested each of these strategies and cross referenced them with peer-reviewed medical literature.
-I’m constantly working to improve this open resource, so feel free to shoot me an email at firstname.lastname@example.org with any tips, insight, or feedback on what does/doesn’t work for you.
-Your contribution will help me improve this guide for everyone who uses it.
+I’ve also personally tested each of these strategies and cross-referenced them with peer-reviewed medical literature.
+(I’m constantly working to improve this open resource, so feel free to shoot me an email at [email protected] with any tips, insight, or feedback on what does/doesn’t work for you.
+Your contribution will help me improve this guide for everyone who uses it.)

 10. Ask For a Sliding Scale Payment Model.

 As pragmatic people who like to save money, many of us often think, “Therapy is expensive; I’d rather save money for my vacation, a nice dinner, or getting a head start on next month’s rent!”
 But there is a difference between not wanting to pay for something and truly not having the means to pay for it.
-Consider this independently of your desire to forego therapy.
+Consider this independently of your assessment that you can’t afford therapy.